biering/qlaster-launch/_posts/2017-05-30-what-is-qlasterrr.markdown

 We use a cluster to visualize these contents.
 The different possibilities of visualization will be presented later and evaluated with the community.
 In this article the goal is to get feedback on the main idea.

+We focus different platforms where qlaster should work.
+Especially the mobile version is a challenge because of the size of the device.

 #### The Team.

-- **Christoph Biering**. _Founder_ - master student of computer science at the TU Dresden.
+- **Christoph Biering**. _Founder_ - Master student of computer science at the TU Dresden.
 I have started the project and partly 'll take care of the conception.
 Development of the webserver with the frontend.

 - **Christian Winkel**. _Co-Founder_ - Master of computer science.
 Professional JavaEE developer.
 Developing on the backend JavaEE server.

-- **Lars Engeln**. _Co-Founder_ - master student of media computer science at the TU Dresden.
+- **Lars Engeln**. _Co-Founder_ - Master student of media computer science at the TU Dresden.
 Developing of the visualization through the cluster.

 #### What can you do for us?